 Prompt engineers may contribute to AI-driven communication, but marketers bring expertise in healthcare, consumer understanding and storytelling that can’t be replaced.
 By collaborating and combining the strengths of both roles, you can create compelling healthcare communication.

-So, no need to panic, marketers, you still have an essential role to play.
+So, no need to panic, marketers.
+You still have an essential role to play.
+But learning how to write good prompts is a good way to future-proof your role.

-In the ever-evolving world of AI technology, it’s crucial to be a responsible steward.
+In the ever-evolving world of AI technology, being a responsible steward is crucial.
 We’re learning alongside this technology, figuring out how to prompt it and use it wisely.
 We have to be cautious and use guardrails to prevent disaster.

 Collaboration with colleagues and agencies is key.
 Lean on their expertise, ask for input and be smart about your decisions.
 The demand for prompt engineers is booming, but let’s prioritize safety and responsible AI implementation.